macaron-css/macaron/README.md

 }
 ```

+## Playground

+You can try about these above examples at https://macaron-css.vercel.app and see how macaron figures out which expressions have to be extracted and what your code would look like after being transpiled

 ## How it works

 The esbuild/vite plugin loads every `ts` and `js` file and runs `@macaron-css/babel` plugin on it.